Benji0187/writing-test/README.md

-# Create and manage a Checkout Session
+# Create a Checkout Session

 This topic explains what Checkout Sessions are and describes the tasks you need to complete to create one.